ayersdecker/Loficus-App/README.md

 *If the application does not start, an error has occured*

+## To Package an Executable

+I created a script that runs the included packager, Simply type ```npm run build```<br>
+The created folder within the repository should now hold a Loficus.exe File

 ## Like the App?

 Feel free to keep using it whenever you like.
 Make sure you check out the Lofi creator channels too!